thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 Import compares records by `recordId`.
 When a record already exists, import reports a conflict and leaves local state unchanged until the user chooses whether to keep the local record or replace it with the imported record.
 Import does not infer ordering from timestamps and does not merge fields automatically.
+Account-portability import preserves the exported folder nesting.

 Synchronization is outside this design.
 A future synchronization project must define transport, causal metadata, tombstones, conflict behavior, and any required record-version change.
 It must build on the portable record boundaries